bit-broker/website/content/en/docs/getting-started/install-k8s.md

 {{% /alert %}}

 {{% alert color="primary" %}}
 In all the sample calls below, we use the placeholder text `https://your-cloud-host` for the host base URL.
-Enter your cloud host base URL into the box below, in order to update the sample calls with your install details:<br/><br/>_Your Cloud Host Base URL_<br/><input class="code-replace" data-item="https://your-cloud-host" data-name="base url" type="text" size="64" placeholder="paste url here">
+Enter your cloud host base URL into the box below, in order to update the sample calls with your install details:<br/><br/>_Your Cloud Host Base URL_<br/><input class="code-replace" data-item="https://your-cloud-host" data-name="base url" type="text" size="64" placeholder="enter url here">
 {{% /alert %}}

 #### Prerequisites